-If your winter melon is already cut, you can still keep its flesh for a couple of days.
-The first thing you should do is slice the entire melon into squares.
-Then, seal them in an airtight bag, and place them in the crisper drawer of your refrigerator.
+If your gourd is already cut, you can still keep its flesh for a couple of days.
+The first thing you should do is cube the melon into squares.
+Then, seal them in an airtight bag or container, and place them in the crisper drawer of your refrigerator.

 Pickle the Flesh

-You can also try doing a traditional preservation method by pickling your gourd.
-Cut your melon and submerge the pieces in a jar of vinegar with spices of your choice.
-It’s best to keep your pickled melon in the refrigerator to make them last longer.
-Typically, pickled food lasts in the fridge for 6 months or more.
+You can also try pickling your gourd, a traditional preservation method that dates back to Ancient China.
+To do this, cube your melon into equal parts.
+Then, submerge them in a jar of vinegar with spices of your choice.
+It’s best to keep your pickled melon in the refrigerator to retain freshness.
+Typically, pickled food lasts in the fridge for six months or more.

 Make Winter Melon Candy